MS-2019-Git/ESPN-Data-Scraping/Match__Details/espn_match/README.md

 10. Pic of the player.
 Save the url of the image in the tsv.
 11. Country of the player.

-The files are named as group7_playerDetails.py ,group7_playerDetails.tsv and settings.py
+-The files are named as group7_playerDetails.py ,group7_playerDetails.tsv and settings.py

-#Settings File Details
+# Settings File Details

-We are fetching the output files as tsv files.
+-We are fetching the output files as tsv files.
-Also, we have set ROBOTSTXT_OBEY = False to obey robots.txt rules
+@Also, we have set ROBOTSTXT_OBEY = False to obey robots.txt rules